Kornitˣ LGM Virtual Product Creation Guide

 We must head to the dropdown and enable the "Virtual EAN" toggle.

-Once selected the Virtual EAN area will appear in the variant menu as shown below, here you have to set the barcode which has been provided by the fulfiller.
+Once selected the Virtual EAN area will appear in the variant menu as shown below, here you have to set the UPC Number which has been provided by Legends.

 Once set, simply head to the "Save" button option below.

-The Brand Name needs to be set up on your products.
-To do so, simply head to the E-Commerce section on the products as shown below.
+The Brand Name, Brand Name (Short) and Brand Code need to be set up on your products for reporting purposes.
+To do so, simply head to the E-Commerce section on the products.

-Within the E-Commerce Section head to the "Brand Name" and set the brand related to the virtual, so for this example we are setting "Activision Blizzard - COD" as shown below.
+Within the E-Commerce Section head to the "Brand Name", "Brand Name (Short) and "Brand Code" and set the brand merch team and the brand event/launch related to the virtual.
+So for this example we are setting "Activision Blizzard" to the Brand Name, "Diablo" to the Brand Name (Short) and "Prime Evils" to the Brand Code

-The purpose of including the "Brand Name" is so that when it comes to pulling reports, the data behind which brands are selling best is available.
+The purpose of including the "Brand Name", "Brand Name (Short)" and the "Brand Code" is so that when it comes to pulling reports, it shows the data behind which brands are selling best.

 It is good to understand the manual method of setting the Branding Attribute Sets, this is ideal for setting it one at a time.
 To set this, simply head to the "E-Commerce" section of the virtual product as shown below.

-Head to the "Branding Attribute Set" on the data and selecting this will show the dropdown which collates all of the branding attribute sets which contain the UPC data required for the fulfiller to print the order.
+Head to the "Branding Attribute Set" on the data and selecting this will show the dropdown which collates all of the branding attribute sets which contain the branding requirements required for the fulfiller to print the order.

-Once selected the data will appear like the below, which details which UPC number will be received by the fulfiller.
+Once selected, the data will appear like the below, which details which branding elements will be received by the fulfiller.

 Once set, select the "Save" button and move onto the next product in your sequence.